-- Mythology Gag: In late 2017, the first pre-show room of the attraction was made into a meet-and-greet area that's titled Stitch's Alien Encounter Character Greeting!, a not-so-subtle nod to the building's former tenant.
+- Mythology Gag: From October 2017 to March 2020,note the first pre-show room of the attraction was made into a meet-and-greet area that's titled Stitch's Alien Encounter Character Greeting!, a not-so-subtle nod to the building's third tenant.

-- Named by the Adaptation: The hammerhead shark officer from the movie is identified as "Lieutenant Sledge."
+- Named by the Adaptation: The hammerhead shark officer from the film is identified as "Lieutenant Sledge".

-- "No Talking or Phones" Warning: Along with the chili dog moment mentioned above, before that, Stitch hears someone's cell phone ring and goes across the theater to answer it (this causes the restraints to press down as he "runs" in the dark).
+- "No Talking or Phones" Warning: Along with the chili dog moment mentioned above, before that, Stitch heard someone's cell phone ring and went across the theater to answer it (this caused the restraints to press down as he "ran" in the dark).
 This is a reference to the rule against the use of phones in the theater.

-- Pardon My Klingon: Stitch says "Meega, nala kweesta!" a few times, first when he breaks containment, then twice (in a mocking "Na na-na na, boo-boo!" tone) when he escapes.
+- Pardon My Klingon: Stitch said "Meega, nala kweesta!" a few times, first when he broke containment, then twice (in a mocking "Na na-na na, boo-boo!" tone) when he escaped.

-- Potty Failure: Sergeant 90210 faints and "oils himself" upon hearing of a class 3 alien arriving.
+- Potty Failure: Sergeant 90210 fainted and "oiled himself" upon hearing of a class 3 alien arriving.

-- Revised Ending: The first ending showed an animation of Stitch riding Astro Orbiter.
-It was later changed to him climbing on and entering Cinderella Castle.
+- Revised Ending: The first ending showed an animation of Stitch riding Astro Orbiter, either during the day or at night depending on the time of day at the real life Magic Kingdom.
+It was later changed to him climbing on and entering Cinderella Castle exclusively in broad daylight.

-- Series Continuity Error: Experiment 626 actually calls himself Stitch, even though he has not met Lilo yet.
+- Series Continuity Error: Experiment 626 actually called himself "Stitch", even though he had not met Lilo yet.

 - The Guards Must Be Crazy:

-- Even when the new prisoner seems cute and harmless, and you have both two DNA tracking cannons and a small army of recruits standing by, no good can come from raising the glass tube he's in.
+- Even when the new prisoner seemed cute and harmless, and you had both two DNA tracking cannons and a small army of recruits standing by, no good could come from raising the glass tube he's in.

-- The recruits themselves are unarmed, inexperienced, and currently being forcibly held in place by DNA scanners that have already finished serving their purpose.
+- The recruits themselves were unarmed, inexperienced, and currently being forcibly held in place by DNA scanners that have already finished serving their purpose.

-- X Days Since: Seen in the exit.
+- X Days Since: Was seen in the exit.
 Apparently, they had a very good track record before Stitch came along.